roytrust/programming/ml/ml_handson.md

 * **Stochastic gradient descent**.
 Simulated annealing, Learning schedule function to determine the learning rate.
 SGDRegressor.
 * **Mini-batch gradient descent.

+### Polynomial regression
+* PolynomialFeatures.
+### Learning curves
+* If a model performs well on the training data but generalizes poorly according to the cross-validation metrics, then your model is over fitting.
+If it performs poorly on both, then it is underfitting.
+* Learning curves: plots of the model's performance on the training set and the validation set as a function of the training set size (or the training iteration).
+* If your model is underfitting the training data, ddding more training examples will not help.
+You need to use a more complex model or come up with better features.
+* The gap between the curves, the hallmark of an overfitting model.
+* One way to improve an overfitting model is to feed it more training data until the validation error reaches the training error.
+### The bias/variance trade-off
+* A model's generalization error can be expressed as the sum of 3 very different errors.
+* **Bias**.
+This part of the generalization error is due to wrong assumption, such as assuming that the data is linear when it is actually quadratic.
+A high bias model is most likely to underfit the training data.
+* **Variance**.
+This part is due to the model's excessive sensitivity to small variation in the training data.
+A model with many degrees of freedom, such as a high degree polynomial model, is likely to have high variance and thus overfit the training data.
+* **Irreducible erroe**.
+This part is due to the noisiness of the data itself.
+The only way to reduce this part of the error is to clean up the data.
+* increasing a model's complexity will typically increase its variance and reduce its bias.
+Conversely, reducing a model's complexity increases its bias and reduces its variance.
+This is why it is called a trade-off.
+### regularized linear models
+* Constrain the weight of the model

 ## Fundamentals of machine learning